Keep Up With McLean!

 Receive the latest news in your inbox each month.

-Philanthropist and mental health advocate Kristine Trustey has established the Kristine M. Trustey Endowed Chair in Psychiatry at McLean Hospital in recognition of the hospital’s Division of Women’s Mental Health.
+Philanthropist and mental health advocate Kristine Trustey has established the Kristine M. Trustey Endowed Chair in Psychiatry at McLean Hospital in recognition of the hospital’s Center of Excellence in Women’s Mental Health.
 Shelly F. Greenfield, MD, MPH, who is the current chief of the division and the hospital’s Chief Academic Officer, will serve as the first Trustey endowed chair.

-Greenfield, who has been a member of the McLean community for 30 years, launched the Division of Women’s Mental Health three years ago and, in collaboration with leadership within the division’s programs, has worked to develop an integrated and comprehensive approach to the mental health and well-being of girls and women throughout their life spans.
+Greenfield, who has been a member of the McLean community for 30 years, launched the Center of Excellence in Women’s Mental Health three years ago and, in collaboration with leadership within the division’s programs, has worked to develop an integrated and comprehensive approach to the mental health and well-being of girls and women throughout their life spans.

-“The Division of Women’s Mental Health, under the skilled leadership of Dr. Greenfield, is positively impacting the health of girls and women throughout their lives,” said Trustey.
+“The Center of Excellence in Women’s Mental Health, under the skilled leadership of Dr. Greenfield, is positively impacting the health of girls and women throughout their lives,” said Trustey.
 “I am honored to help McLean advance its mission by creating an endowed chair that will continue to support this important work for generations to come.”

 Greenfield, who has advanced our understanding of the importance of gender as a determinant of risk, prevalence, presentation, course, and treatment of psychiatric illness, is deeply grateful for being recognized with an endowed chair.